-Most of us know that there are only three trimesters during a pregnancy.
-Lasting from weeks 27 to 40, the third trimester is when you’ll feel the heaviest due to the growing baby and your body will also begin to prepare for delivery.
-And by each passing day delivery time arrives and you prepare to bring your baby into the world.
-But according to Dr. Harvey Karp, the first three months of a baby’s life after birth should be named as the fourth trimester.
+Most of us know that there are only three trimesters during a pregnancy, lasting from weeks 27 to 40, the third trimester is when you’ll feel the heaviest due to the growing baby and your body will begin to prepare for delivery.
+With each passing day, you and your body prepare to bring your baby into the world.

 The importance of the fourth trimester for your baby

-Your baby is extra fragile during the first three months after birth and he will rely on you for everything—from feeding to caring—because he only has his reflexes and instincts to control his movement and behavior.
-During this stage, your baby’s senses are still developing, which means that he still has blurred vision and she might not have clear hearing yet.
+Your baby is extra fragile during the first three months after birth and he will rely on you for everything — from feeding to emotional support.
+Newborns rely on their reflexes and instincts to control their movements and behaviour, relying on you for everything else.
+During this stage, your baby’s senses are still developing, which means that they still has blurred vision and they might not have clear hearing yet.

 In the first three months after birth, you will most likely see these developments in your baby:

-Newborns sleep a lot during the fourth trimester, but they don’t have a concept of night and day yet, which is why it will take time for them to settle into a proper sleeping routine.
+Newborns sleep a lot during the fourth trimester, they don’t have a concept of night and day yet and rather sleep as and when they need too.
+It will take them a while to settle into a proper sleeping pattern.

-Here’s the truth; your baby will cry more during the fourth trimester than on any other time in his life, and it’s completely normal.
-Since your baby still won’t have a fixed routine during this time, it’s okay to feed or soothe him whenever he starts crying.
+Your baby will cry more during the fourth trimester than any other time in their life, and it’s completely normal.
+Since your baby won’t have a fixed routine during this time, it’s okay to feed or soothe him whenever he starts crying.

 On average, your baby will need to feed at least eight times within 24 hours.
-This is because he has a small stomach, which means that he needs to feed little and often.
-You won’t produce as much milk right away.
-But that small amount of colostrum is important because it is packed with nutrients for your baby.
+Babies have a small stomach and will need to feed little and often.
+Breastfeeding mothers are not likely to produce lots of milk immediately but the milk they do, is packed of nutrients for your baby.
 Remember that quantity is not as important since your baby’s tummy is the size of a marble.
 After 3-5 days, you should expect your milk production to increase significantly.

-As you spend more time with your baby, you’ll get to learn cues from him like opening his mouth or sucking his fingers to signal that he needs to feed.
+As you spend more time with your baby, you’ll get to learn cues from them like opening their mouth or sucking their fingers to signal that they need to feed.

-Your baby needs you the most during the first three months of his life.
-As he adjusts to the world outside of your womb, he will go through an amazing journey of discovering things and developing his senses, which are crucial for his survival.
+Your baby needs you the most during the first three months of their life.
+As they adjusts to the outside world, they will go through an amazing journey of discovering things and developing their senses, crucial for development and growth.